HomeDing/homeding.github.io/boards/esp32s3/index.md

 {% from 'macros.njk' import imgCard %}

-The ESP32-S3 variant of the ESP32 is also supported by the Arduino ESP32 Board package from Espressif and by the Homeding library.
+The ESP32-S3 variant of the ESP32 is supported by the espressif ESP32 Board package and by the Homeding library.

-The ESP32-S3 is a
+The Arduino ESP32 Board package supports the [Arduino Nano ESP32] board only.

-Xtensa® 32-bit LX7 single or dual-core processor that operates at up to 240 MHz.
+The ESP32-S3 is based on the Xtensa 32-bit LX7 single or dual-core processor that operates at up to 240 MHz.

 It offers:
 * Wi-Fi (2.4 GHz, single band)